zekedvc/zekedellavechia/README.md

 - 🌱 I’m currently learning C# and C++ focusing mostly in Unreal and Unity.
 - 👯 I’m looking to collaborate with Games Development.
 - 🤔 I’m looking for help with Game Engines.
-- 💬 Ask me about QA automation.
+- 💬 Ask me about QA automation and Frameworks.
 - ⚡ Fun fact: I made my first game at 12 years with Klik & Play.

 ---